NIRALUser/NeuroRuler/README.md

 ## Release

-To create a release on TestPyPI, simply push to `main` branch (preferably via pull request).
-The version number will be bumped automatically.

-To create a release on PyPI, ask Jesse.
+To publish to [PyPI](https://pypi.org/project/NeuroRuler/), edit the version number in [`setup.py`](setup.py).
+Then create a branch named `release-pypi/version-num`.
+Push a tagged (use the version number) commit to that branch to run the `pypi.yml` action, which will publish to PyPI.

+The version number on PyPI will be the one in `setup.py`, so make sure it's correct!

+Follow a similar process to publish to TestPyPI.